wembomulumba/phpstoreadmindemo/README.md

 # php store admin demo
-A Store Admin Demo Created using PHP and mysql.
+A Store Admin Demo Created using PHP, HTML, CSS and mysql.